-SOLID WASTE: All putrescible and nonputrescible wastes, including but not limited to garbage, rubbish, refuse, ashes, waste paper, cardboard, sewage sludge, septic tank and cesspool pumpings or other sludge; commercial, industrial demolition and construction wastes; partially burned materials, discarded or abandoned vehicles or parts thereof; discarded home and industrial appliances; manure, vegetable or animal solid and semisolid wastes, dead animals, infectious waste as defined in ORS 459.386, and other wastes; but the term does not include:
+SOLID WASTE: useless or discarded putrescible and nonputrescible materials, including but not limited to garbage, rubbish, refuse, ashes, paper and cardboard, sewage sludge, septic tank and cesspool pumpings or other sludge, useless or discarded commercial, industrial, demolition and construction materials, discarded or abandoned vehicles or parts thereof, useless or discarded home and industrial appliances, manure, vegetable or animal solid and semisolid materials, dead animals and infectious waste as defined in ORS 459.386.
+"Solid waste" does not include:

-- A. Hazardous wastes as defined in ORS 466.005. - B. Materials used for fertilizer of for other productive purposes or which are salvageable as such materials used on land in agricultural operations and the growing or harvesting of crops and the raising of fowls or animals.
+- (a) Hazardous waste as defined in ORS 466.005. - (b) Materials used for fertilizer or for other productive purposes or which are salvageable as such materials are used on land in agricultural operations and the growing or harvesting of crops and the raising of animals. - (c) Woody biomass that is combusted as a fuel by a facility that has obtained a permit described in ORS 468A.040.